-Ride bikes from a variety of different manufacturers - real "in the dirt" test rides!
+- Ride bikes from a variety of different manufacturers - real "in the dirt" test rides!
 (Depends on brand demo availability.)

-- An Ontario Cycling Race License must be purchased by every participant (unless you have a valid OCA/UCI permit).
+- An Ontario Cycling Race License must be purchased PRIOR to the event by every participant (unless you have a valid OC/UCI permit).

 - These licenses are not available on-site.
 They MUST be purchased online from Ontario Cycling before you participate in your first race!
 Click here to purchase your permit.

 - This is a non-negotiable insurance issue.
 "Test rides" or "tryouts" are not permissible under any circumstances.
-Single-day licenses are also unavailable.
+Single-day licenses are unavailable.

 - If you would like to expand your participation beyond the dirt, please consider joining our cycling club.
 Once you have your Citizen's Permit it is only $20 to join and you can then join us on the road as well to expand your cycling horizons.
 More information here.